halvorson/bamazon/readme.md

 ## Overview

-This folder has many files in it: 2 sql files, this readme, and two bamazon JS scripts.
+This folder has many files in it: 2 sql files, this readme, two bamazon JS scripts, a ton of node related stuff, and screens for this readme.
 The sql files exist to set up a new mysql schema (schema.sql), and to populate it with initial data (seed.sql).
-The mysql schema includes a product table, and a user_inventory table.
+The mysql schema includes a product table for our store, and a user_inventory table for each user.
 The bamazon JS files include one view for a customer, and another for a manager, and require a bit more of an in-depth walkthrough, which follows.

 ## Bamazon customer

 Bamazon customer is a node.js file that utilizes inquirer and mysql to provide a shopping experience.

-It first asks for a name, then provides an option to buy or return an item (fig 1).
+It first asks for a name, then provides an option to buy or return an item (fig 1). *Note: the name is how it determines a user's existing inventory*

 ![Options](/screens/options.png)

-Buying lets you select a department and an item from lists, and then choose the quantity .
-If you try to purchase more than the quantity (or a non-integer, or a text string), it fails.
+Buying lets you select a department and an item from lists, and then choose the quantity.
+If you try to purchase more than the quantity (or a non-integer, or a text string), it fails, with error message.

 ![Too Many Error](/screens/tooMany.png)